tim-komarek/IntermediateMicro/syllabus.md

 Email:		tkomarek@odu.edu, please put Econ 304 in the subject line \\
 Phone: 	(757) 447-7209 (call or text) \\
 Meeting time: This course is fully asynchronous \\
-Virtual Office Hours: Wed 1:00 p.m. – 3:00 p.m. and by Appointment
+Virtual Office Hours: Wed 1:00 p.m. – 3:00 p.m. and by Appointment.
+Details over email

 ## Course Description
 In this course we will develop methods of microeconomic analysis beyond the principles level.
 Major emphasis is placed on consumer and producer behavior, market equilibrium, market failures and strategic interaction (game theory).

 ## Prerequisites
-Economics 202 and Math 200 or equivalent.
+Economics 202.
 Students who do not meet prerequisites or co requisite will be administratively withdrawn.

 ## Textbook
 Goolsbee, Levitt, and Syverson, Microeconomics, Worth Publishers 2013.
 ISBN -13: 978-1-4641-2356-6 A study guide is available for the textbook.
 The web site associated with the book is also a good resource.